Omicron phishing scam already spotted in UK

 Phishing scam targets military families

-Threat researchers at Lookout are helping to take down a phishing campaign targeting members of the United States military and their families.
-The scammers impersonate military support organizations and personnel to commit advance fee fraud, stealing sensitive personal and financial information for monetary gain.
-The campaign uses a series of websites designed to appear as though they are affiliated with the military, including Department of Defense services advertisements for extra realism.
+According to threat researchers at Lookout, a phishing campaign is targeting members of the United States military and their families, with messages that impersonate military support organizations and personnel.
+The goal of the campaign is to commit advance fee fraud, stealing sensitive personal and financial information for monetary gain.
+It uses a series of websites designed to appear as though they are affiliated with the military, including Department of Defense services advertisements for extra realism.
 Researchers were able to pinpoint Nigeria as the source of the scam from a phone number that one of the web developers accidentally left on the draft version of the site.

 CISA warns of vulnerabilities in Hitachi Energy products

-Feds charge two men with claiming ownership of others’ songs to steal YouTube royalty payments
+Two men charged with claiming ownership of songs to steal YouTube royalty payments

-The US Attorney’s Office of Arizona on Wednesday announced the indictment of two men on charges that they defrauded musicians and associated companies by claiming more than $20m in royalty payments for more than 50,000 songs played on YouTube.
-The men perpetrated their fraud by falsely representing to YouTube and to an intermediate company responsible for enforcing their music library, that they were the owners of a wide swath of music and that they were entitled to collect any resulting royalty payments.
-YouTube has not yet respond to a request from the Register for comment.
+On Wednesday, the US Attorney’s Office of Arizona announced the indictment of two men “on charges that they defrauded musicians and associated companies by claiming more than $20m in royalty payments for more than 50,000 songs played on YouTube.”
+Their scheme included “falsely representing to YouTube and to an intermediate company responsible for enforcing their music library, that they were the owners of a wide swath of music and that they were entitled to collect any resulting royalty payments.”